-Students often accrue legally authorized fees during the year in various ways (e.g., lost textbooks, damaged computer equipment, damage to school property, athletic equipment and uniforms, outstanding lunch balances).
+Students often accrue legally authorized fees during the year in various ways (e.g., lost textbooks, damaged computer equipment, damage to school property, .
 A record of such fees is kept in PowerSchool.

 Students are expected to pay any accrued fees promptly, without constant reminders.
 Unpaid fees may limit participation in extracurricular activities including, but not limited to dances, field trips, and prom.
 Students should always request a receipt when paying any bills.
 All services, goods, and bills paid by check are subject to a returned check fee.